Googolplexic/personal-website/src/assets/projects/youtube-speed/description.md

 ---
-title: Speed-based YouTube Quality Adjuster
+title: Speed-Based YouTube Quality Adjuster
 summary: A browser extension that adjusts YouTube video quality based on video speed.
 SEOdescription: Portfolio showcase of a browser extension that adjusts YouTube video quality based on video speed.
 Can help save data and improve video playback.
 keywords: